wp-plugins/nvd3-visualisations/readme.txt

 6. Old Charts Gallery Showing Out on The Same Page of WP's Blog.

 == Changelog ==

+= 1.8.3 =
+Version 1.8.3 -
+Option **links** can have javascript calls as a link when you click a segment of chart (eq **javascript:**).
+Chart's calculator works on chart's popup windows properly too.
+Quick tutorial for links use when you clone direct input data from gallery of chart picker.

 = 1.8.2 =
 Version 1.8.2 -